DME Slant Range Error: What Pilots Need to Understand

 Probably should have led with this, honestly: DME measures the direct line between your aircraft and the station, not the horizontal distance over the ground.
 If you’re flying at 30,000 feet directly above a DME station, your DME will read roughly five nautical miles — the slant distance down to the station — even though your horizontal distance from the station is zero.

 That’s what makes DME slant range error important to understand.
 The equipment isn’t wrong; it’s measuring exactly what it’s designed to measure.
 The issue is that pilots often want horizontal distance, and DME provides something different.
+Think of it as the hypotenuse problem — you’re measuring the diagonal when you want the base.

 When Slant Range Error Matters